bbvch/CPP_Booklet/ReadMe.md

 ## Generating HTML output for examples
 In order to link the examples in the .cc files to the printed version of the booklet the examples are annotated in code with ```\\@<number```
 CMake will parse the .cc files in the 'src' folder for annotations for the example numbers in the print version of the booklet and split these files into files to create a syntax highlighted html file for each example.
-To build the html files from the splitted files run ```$>make html```

 *Note* whenever a new example is annotated in a .cc file cmake needs to be run again to separate the files again.
 Alternatively the run ```separate_into_examples.py``` to split the files manually.
+To generate syntax highlighed html manually run `highlight_files.py -s <examples_dir> -t <target_dir>` (requires the ```pygments``` python package)

 ### building and compiling with non-feature complete compilers
 As most make tools (GNU make, nmake) exit if a target fails to build additional options have to be passed to make to continue even on a failed target